wx-b/robosuite/README.md

-# Stanford Robotics Suite
+# Surreal Robotics Suite

 ![gallery of_environments](resources/gallery.png)

-Stanford Robotics Suite is a tookit and simulation benchmark powered by the [MuJoCo physics engine](http://mujoco.org/) for reproducible robotics research.
+Surreal Robotics Suite is a tookit and simulation benchmark powered by the [MuJoCo physics engine](http://mujoco.org/) for reproducible robotics research.
 The current release concentrates on reinforcement learning for robot manipulation.

 Reinforcement learning has been a powerful and generic tool in robotics.
 Reinforcement learning combined with deep neural networks, i.e. *deep reinforcement learning* (DRL), has achieved some exciting successes in a variety of robot control problems.
 However, the challenges of reproducibility and replicability in DRL and robotics have impaired research progress.
 Our goal is to provide an accessible set of benchmarking tasks that facilitates a fair and rigorus evaluation and improves our understanding of new methods.